Olympic organizers in Tokyo disclose total cost estimate | Metro News

 Share via Email

-TOKYO — Organizers of the Tokyo Olympics estimate the total cost to host the 2020 Games will be between 1.6 and 1.8 trillion yen ($13-$15 billion).
+TOKYO — Organizers of the Tokyo Olympics estimate the total cost of hosting the 2020 Games will be between 1.6 and 1.8 trillion yen ($13-$15 billion).

-The official cost estimate announced Wednesday was slightly below the promised 2 trillion ($17 billion) cap.
+The official cost estimate announced Wednesday was below the promised 2 trillion ($17 billion) cap, while organizers said they will try to come down further.

-The operational cost is expected to take up about half of the total budget.
+"This is Version 1," said Toshiro Muto, chief executive officer of the organizing committee.
+"We will continue our cost-cutting effort toward our Version 2."

+Details of cost-sharing among the three parties — the organizing committee, Tokyo and central governments — can be now worked out, Muto said.

 International Olympic Committee

-Coates has said that he has not accepted the cap and that he expected further savings to be made.
+While Coates would not give a numerical target, he said more details are needed in areas such as transport, security and games operations for further cost reduction.

+"We need to do more work there.
+But the feeling we have is that there are savings to be found there," he said.

-Tokyo's Olympic costs have soared amid Japan's reconstruction from the earthquake and tsunami in 2011, the year Tokyo launched its bid for the games.
-The city secured the games in 2013.
+Tokyo's Olympic costs have soared amid Japan's reconstruction from the earthquake and tsunami in 2011, the year the city launched its bid for the games.
+Tokyo secured the games in 2013.
+The trend in the construction industry is expected to continue until the Games, officials said.

 A Tokyo government panel has warned the eventual total cost could exceed $30 billion — four times the initial estimate — without drastic cuts.
 The outspoken governor, Koike, has spearheaded a cost-cutting effort, proposing a review of three costly venues.